mco-gh/mco.dev/content/post/better-blog-cm.md

 This approach is fast, efficient, inexpensive, and scales extremely well.

-I wanted to use an open source static site generator because I want everything I depend on to be freely available and I wanted to be able to customize the source code, whenever needed.
+I wanted to use an open source static site generator because I want everything I depend on to be freely available and I want to be able to customize the source code, whenever needed.
 The most popular open source static site generator is probably the Ruby based [Jekyll](https://jekyllrb.com/).